zaycc/vertcoincash-core/doc/build-unix.md

 This will give a warning "configure: WARNING: Found Berkeley DB other than 4.8; wallets opened by this build will not be portable!", but as FreeBSD never had a binary release, this may not matter.
-If backwards compatibility with 4.8-built Vertcoin Core is needed follow the steps under "Berkeley DB" above.
+If backwards compatibility with 4.8-built Vertcoin Cash Core is needed follow the steps under "Berkeley DB" above.

 Then build using: